BUS210 Managerial Accounting and Budgeting

 - Discuss theory in light of practical cases

 Lectures and supervised exercises.
+To some extent case based learning.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)